rainbow-bamboo/habit-recipes/readme.md

 And then when we deserialize, the Arrays will return arrays of objects.
 These objects are then rendered as habits.

+Because reading and writing to localstorage is fast, we're using it as our global state.
+Functions that need to edit stored habits
+1. Read habits from localstorage
+2. Edit the resulting array
+3. Store to localstorage
+4. Call init which will read from localstorage again and rerender

+Our rendering function, `habitsToElements` makes me appreaciate JSX.
+We have to do a `document.createElement -> element.appendChild` pattern, but at least it's vanilla js.

 ## Future Work
 - Ability to delete stored habits